Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

 \section{Numerical Analysis}

-In this paper, we study ideal discrete sensor fields, which are made up of a finite number of sensors, all of which are assumed to be performing their function without error.
-Here, the object of our study is discrete sensor fields which are made up of collections of square sensors of area $1\times 1$ which detect perfectly the number of targets above them.
+In this paper we study ideal discrete sensor fields, which are made up of a finite number of sensors, all of which are assumed to be performing their function without error.
+The object of our study are discrete sensor fields which are made up of collections of square sensors of dimension $1\times 1$ which detect the number of targets above them without error.
 These sensors can also be thought of as point particles with square sensing regions.
-The sensors are then arranged in regular grids with no overlap or space among them.
+The sensors are then arranged in regular grids with no overlap or space among the sensing regions.

-We define the height function $h(x)$ for the sensor field such that for $x$ not along the boundary of any sensor support, $h(x)$ returns the total number of targets above that sensor whose sensing region contains $x$.
+In this paper we will think of our sensor field as a subset $\Omega$ of $\mathbb{R}^2$, and we will work with the following height function.
+Define a height function $h$ on $\Omega$ such that for $x$ in $\Omega$ not along the boundary of any sensor's sensing region, $h(x)$ returns the total number of targets above that sensor whose sensing region contains $x$.
 In our construction of an ideal discrete sensor field, there is no sensing region along the boundaries of the sensor supports, and any target without width that lies entirely along the boundaries of sensor supports will not be picked up by our sensor field.
-Then for $x$ along the boundary of a sensor support, we define $h(x)$ such that its value agrees with the value returned by the sensor underneath or to the left of $x$.
+Then for $x$ in $\Omega$ along the boundary of a sensor support, we define $h(x)$ such that its value agrees with the value returned by the sensor underneath or to the left of $x$.

-This discretization of the sensor field changes the basic behavior of the Euler characteristic integral in two important ways, which we now note below.
+This discretization of the sensor field changes the basic behavior of the Euler characteristic integral in two important ways, which we discuss in Section \ref{finite_discete_errors}.